Want a credit card?

 Standard Chartered Credit Card EZPay Anything

-Just like the EZPay, you have the option to pay your purchases in monthly instalments.
-However, this feature lets you buy even not so expensive stuff in 3, 6, 12, 24, 36 or 48 equal monthly instalments.
+Just like the EZPay, you have the option to pay your purchases in monthly installments.
+However, this feature lets you buy even not so expensive stuff in 3, 6, 12, 24, 36 or 48 equal monthly installments.

 You need to pay for the administrative fees and other charges.
 Take note to pay on time to avoid late payment penalties.